Australia at the Olympics: Swimming

+Swimming is historically Australia's most successful sport of all the Olympic events.
 Australia first competed in swimming at the 1900 Games, with Frederick Lane competing in two events and winning gold medals in both.
-The sport would become a strength of the nation, which (as of the 2024 Games) has the second-most gold and second-most total medals behind the United States.
+The first women to compete for Australia in swimming were Fanny Durack and Mina Wylie, who won gold and silver respectively in the women's 100m freestyle at the 1912 Summer Olympics; which was also the first women's swimming event held at an Olympic Games.
+The sport would become a strength of the nation, which (as of the 2024 Summer Olympics) has the second-most gold and second-most total medals behind the United States.
+The only Olympics in which Australia finished without a medal in swimming would be 1896 (due to no swimmers being sent by the Olympic committee) and 1936.